--Residents received Robo call alerts and flyers are posted in communal areas.
+-Residents receive Robocall alerts and flyers are posted in communal areas.

 Friends of Stern Village- Building Community Partnerships

 Executive Director, Harriet Polansky, strives to build lasting community relationships.
 Several of Trumbull’s organizations have been active in Stern Village.
 These include, but are not limited to: The Boy Scouts, The Girl Scouts, The Trumbull Library, Trumbull Rotary Club, the Nichols and the Long Hill Garden Clubs.
-Individuals from these organizations have volunteered their time and energy to visit and help our residents, create and implement a beautification project for our Community Room, or donated much needed equipment.
-Residents meet with therapists from the Mary J. Sherlock Counseling Center at Stern Village and group therapy sessions are also on-site.
-Nurse Teresa is available one day each week to meet with the residents.
-The Greater Bridgeport Transport Authority provides designated shopping trips for our residents and transportation to medical appointments, at no charge.
+Individuals from these organizations have volunteered their time and energy to visit and help our residents, create and implement a beautification project for our Community Room, or donated much-needed equipment.
+Residents meet with therapists from the Mary J. Sherlach Counseling Center at Stern Village and group therapy sessions are also on-site.
+Wellness Nurse Tori is available one day each week to meet with the residents.
+The Trumbull Senior Center provides group trips for our residents and transportation to medical appointments, at no charge.
 Several businesses, organizations and individuals have donated large and small items to benefit the residents of the THA.